Loungistan/constitution/constitution.md

 ## Going for a walk
 The People of the Free People's Republic of Loungistan have the undeniable right to go for walks.

+## Changes to this Constitution
+Changes to this Constitution shall be made by the people of the Free People's Republic of Loungistan by pushing their commits to the official repository on Github.